elopez7/ELopezPortfolio/content/blog/InputBasicsCPP-2.md

 Often called the container of choice in C++, you can think of a `std::vector` as a dynamic, ordered row of storage boxes.
 A vector lets you add new boxes, remove old ones, and find a specific box in the row.
 For our program, every time the user enters a number, we'll add a new 'box' to our vector to store it.
 There's a lot more to `std::vector`, but since this post focuses on input, a deep dive into containers will have to wait.

+**Under the Hood**: A vector stores elements in contiguous memory (like an array), but automatically resizes when it runs out of space.
+This makes it cache-friendly and fast for sequential access—topics we'll explore when discussing performance.

 For now, all we need to do is include the header:
 ```cpp
 #include <vector>